ViciousBadger/larion-world-generation/README.md

 Larion is licensed under Apache 2.0, meaning you are free to modify and use the pack as you wish.
 You can freely use any individual parts in your own datapack.
-However, if you choose to redistribute Larion, please be sure to include the copyright (LICENSE.md) file and also state any significant changes made to the datapack.
+However, if you choose to redistribute Larion, please be sure to include the copyright (LICENSE.md) file, a link to this page and also state any significant changes made to the datapack.

 If you like the project and want to send me a donation, here is a Paypal link: